Sheikh Kabir Hossain

-Sheikh Kabir Hossain (শেখ কবির হোসেন) is a Bangladeshi businessman and a member of the Sheikh family of Tungipara.
+Sheikh Kabir Hossain (শেখ কবির হোসেন; 3 February 1942 – 14 February 2026) was a Bangladeshi businessman and a member of the Sheikh family of Tungipara.
 He was the President of Bangladesh Insurance Association.
 He served as President of Association of Private Universities of Bangladesh.

 Early life

-Hossain was born on 3 February 1942, to the Bengali Sheikh family of Tungipara in Gopalganj, Faridpur district, Bengal Presidency.
-His father was Sheikh Mosharraf Hossain (first-cousin of Sheikh Lutfar Rahman) and his mother was Rahela Khatun.
+Hossain was born on 3 February 1942, to the Bengali Sheikh family of Tungipara in Gopalganj, Faridpur district, Bengal Province.
+His father was Sheikh Mosharraf Hossain (first cousin of Sheikh Lutfar Rahman) and his mother was Rahela Khatun.
 He completed his master's from the University of Dhaka.
-His second-cousin was Sheikh Mujibur Rahman.
+His second cousin was Sheikh Mujibur Rahman.